-The number of delivery and takeaway concepts has gone through the roof this year.
+The number of delivery and takeaway concepts has gone through the roof in 2020.
 Many restaurants, cafés, bakeries and other food stores that got hit by the lockdowns decided to add takeaway and/or delivery to their service to survive the crisis.
 In both cases, packaging is important to keep the contents fresh (or warm) and tasty, and it also impacts first impressions and quality perception.
 Get inspired by these 7 sustainable packaging examples for takeaway and delivery!

 The Double Down sandwich from KFC in Hong Kong is all meat and no bun.
 As this can be quite messy to eat, they invented a ‘200% edible wrapper’.
 This innovative wrapper, which encases their most popular chicken sandwich, is made of rice paper and printed with edible ink in KFC’s signature Zinger flavour.
 A great way to minimise waste streams!

 The seed-infused packaging of the Bloom chocolate bar doesn’t have to end up as waste.
 Instead of disposing of it, you can plant it to grow the ingredient the gives the chocolate its flavour.
 The Bloom concept exists for a range of different flavour chocolates, packaged in biodegradable seed-infused cards.
-The mint chocolate pack grows into mint when planted, the orange chocolate packaging spawns an orange plant, the rose infused chocolate grows into roses, and the chilli chocolate packaging grows into a chilli plant.
+The mint chocolate pack grows into mint when planted, the orange chocolate packaging spawns an orange plant, the rose-infused chocolate grows into roses, and the chilli chocolate packaging grows into a chilli plant.

 100% compostable cookie packaging